-The pastoral dimension is an expression of the care for the development, wellbeing and progress of pupils which is a fundamental priority for Schools and for staff.
-It offers a means to realise the educational aims of the School, to integrate and give coherence to the many different aspects of a pupil's School experience and to enable pupils to gain maximum benefit from their time in School.
-Styles of teaching and learning, the ethos of the School, relationships, discipline, curricular and extra-curricular opportunities all come under the aegis of the pastoral dimension.
+The pastoral dimension is an expression of the care for the development, wellbeing and progress of pupils which is a fundamental priority for schools and for teachers.
+It offers a means to realise the educational aims of the school, to integrate and give coherence to the many different aspects of a pupil's school experience and to enable pupils to gain maximum benefit from their time in school.
+Styles of teaching and learning, the ethos of the school, relationships, discipline, curricular and extra-curricular opportunities all come under the aegis of the pastoral dimension.

-The pastoral dimension is an integral part of the curriculum and involves everyone in the School.
-As it is all embracing, it is important that all the participants understand their roles, creating a supportive atmosphere within the School for both staff and pupils.
+The pastoral dimension is an integral part of the curriculum and involves everyone in the school.
+As it is all embracing, it is important that all the participants understand their roles, creating a supportive atmosphere within the school for both staff and pupils.

-The Pastoral Policy is based firmly on the School's vision for its pupils and is the shared responsibility of all staff.
+The Pastoral Policy is based firmly on the school's vision for its pupils and is the shared responsibility of all teachers.